Annual Skin Exam

 After your biopsy, the mole will be sent to a pathologist to examine the tissue under a microscope and see whether the melanocytes are normal, dysplastic, or cancerous.

-Benefits of an Annual Skin Exam
+Learn the Benefits of an Annual Skin Exam with Dr. Perri of The Woodlands & Conroe

 Early detection is key to skin cancer treatment.
 The earlier cancer is diagnosed, the higher your chances are for recovering completely with the least amount of surgical intervention and follow-up treatment.
 An annual skin cancer screening will allow your dermatologist to monitor any suspicious moles or discolorations before they turn harmful.